NASA-IMPACT/ghgc-data-airflow/README.md

 # veda-data-pipelines

+> [!IMPORTANT]
+> The US GHG Center has started using [veda-data-airflow](https://github.com/NASA-IMPACT/veda-data-airflow/) repository directly for its data processing and STAC metadata creation.
+Hence, this forked version of the veda-data-airflow repository is no longer maintained and so the repository is now archived.

 This repo houses function code and deployment code for producing cloud-optimized data products and STAC metadata for interfaces such as https://github.com/NASA-IMPACT/delta-ui.